Home/Services/Case Management

 24/7 Availability

-Comprehensive Coordination
+Comprehensive Integration

-Program Flow & Structure
+Program Flow

 Initial Screening Call

-A complimentary phone assessment is conducted to determine basic background, presenting concerns, and program fit.
+A complimentary phone assessment to determine basic background, presenting concerns, and program fit.
+If aligned, we schedule a full clinical intake.

 Comprehensive Clinical Intake